Mobile games, for many, signal a significant frontier in gaming.

 Peak Games has been having a good couple of years with their release of Toy Blast—a puzzle game reminiscent of Candy Crush Saga—earning them millions.
 The game itself has over 1000 levels, something that will definitely keep you playing for a long time.

 I think Peak Games have done something special.
 They recently released Toon Blast, another casual game.
 This will lead to future successes.

 Kabam – California, U.S.

 Kabam is the game developer known for the wildly successful Kingdoms of Camelot.
 This browser MMORPG with different events and deep gameplay for strategy fans.
 It was then released to mobile devices under the name Kingdoms of Camelot: Battle for the North.

 NCSoft — Seongnam, South Korea

-This Korean company first entered into the mobile market with the 2015 release of Trickster: Wanna Be a Summoner.
+This Korean company first entered the mobile market with the 2015 release of Trickster: Wanna Be a Summoner.
 You might be familiar with the past work, The two games in the Guild Wars series.

 Not being satisfied with only being on PC, the company has so far released 5 more mobile titles and doesn’t seem to be showing signs of stopping.